Most of us are not big fans of spending money on recurring things. I’m one of this school of thinking…

 Most cellphone brands have cases with integrated additional battery units.

-Any action taken for regular batteries will be a pure waste of your precious time forcing something that is not meant to be done even by trained and professionals.
-Otherwise, you risk some severe heath consequences if, God forbids, something goes wrong.
+Any action taken for regular batteries will be a pure waste of your precious time forcing something that is not meant to be.

 Why you shouldn’t buy the EZ Battery Reconditioning book